necula01/jax/jax/experimental/mini_jax/README.md

       return y + x * 4 + z
     return inner(x * 3)
 ```
-the resulting JAXPR is essentially `x * 3 + x * 4 + x * 2` (tracers are passed
+the resulting expression is essentially `x * 3 + x * 4 + x * 2` (tracers are passed
 transparently through variable assignments, function calls, and lexical closures).
 In particular, in this form of tracing, all the function calls are inlined.

-Loops and
-control flow are also inlined:
+### Handling control-flow with concolic tracing

+For control-flow the situation is a bit more complicated.
+Loops and control flow
+that depend only on constants are inlined by the Python interpreter
+(in general, all operations that do not depend on the function arguments
+are performed directly by the Python interpreter without any involvement,
+or even awareness, from the tracing machinery):
 ```
-  def func1(x):
+  def func_static_control_flow(x):
     for i in range(4):
       if i % 2 == 0:
         x = x * 2